Checklist for Explosion Protection

 - Is the flow measurement of the ventilation associated with equipment operation and does it lock the equipment if the ventilation does not operate effectively?
 How does the flow measurement and locking system operate?

-- Are the metal electrical equipment or exposed conductive parts in potentially explosive atmospheres connected to the equipotential bonding system, either with an earth conductor cable or securely fitted to a grounded metal structure?
+- Are the metal electrical equipment or exposed conductive parts in potentially explosive atmospheres connected to the equipotential bonding system, either with a grounding clamp or securely fitted to a grounded metal structure?
 SFS EN 60079-14

 - Do grounding diagrams and measuring transcripts exist?